Lady and the Tramp II: Scamp's Adventure: Plot

 That night, Scamp spends time with Angel and the two begin to fall in love.
 Angel confides in Scamp her wish to be adopted by a family and discovers that Scamp is the son of Tramp, whose family misses Scamp dearly.
 Despite finding out about how much his family cared about him, Scamp still insists on being a wild dog.

-During the Fourth of July celebration, Buster, having deduced that Scamp is Tramp's son, challenges Scamp to steal food from his family's picnic.
+During the Fourth of July celebration the next day, Buster, having deduced that Scamp is Tramp's son, challenges Scamp to steal food from his family's picnic.
 Scamp manages to pull the stunt off, but Tramp confronts him.
 Tramp tries to convince Scamp to come home, but Buster's interference prompts Scamp to refuse.

 Now accepted as a Junkyard Dog, Scamp embraces his newfound freedom, but Angel confronts Scamp for abandoning his family.
 In annoyance, Scamp inadvertently reveals Angel's desire to be a house dog to the other Junkyard Dogs, causing Angel to be kicked out of the group, and Scamp runs after Angel to apologize to her.
 Seeing this, Buster intentionally causes Scamp to get caught by the dogcatcher from earlier.

 Scamp is sent to the pound, where he is placed in the same cell as a vengeful Reggie.
 Upon discovering Scamp's situation, Angel enlists the help of Tramp to rescue him.
 Tramp soon arrives at the pound, defeats Reggie, and rescues Scamp, who apologizes for running away and decides that his place is with his family.
 Inspired by Scamp's decision, the other Junkyard Dogs abandon Buster to find homes of their own.
 Scamp finally returns home, where his family decides to adopt Angel.